Who are we?

 Ocean Cleanups

-Many of our waste products end up in the sea.
-This includes visible litter as well as invisible waste such as chemicals from personal care products and pharmaceuticals that we flush down our drains and toilets.
-These pollutants can move through the Ocean, endangering marine life through entanglement, Ingestion and intoxication.
+Many of our waste products end up in the sea — visible litter as well as invisible pollutants such as chemicals from personal care products and pharmaceuticals that we flush down our drains and toilets.
+These pollutants move through the ocean, endangering marine life through entanglement, ingestion, and intoxication.
+When we visit coastal areas, engage in activities at sea, or eat seafood, we too can be exposed to marine pollution that harms our health.
+We can all help to reduce marine pollution by changing our consumption patterns and by reducing, reusing, and recycling our waste.

 Ocean literacy

-People's Marine Biodiversity Register
+Community Marine Biodiversity Online Register (CMBOR)